alteryx/promote-r-client/README.md

 <hr>

 ### `promote.sh`
 The `promote.sh` file can be included in your model directory.
 It is executed before your model is built and can be used to install low-level system packages such as Linux packages and other dependencies.
+Be aware of the current working directory for your R session when deploying to ensure the deployment finds and processes the `promote.sh` file.

 **Example:**
 ```shell